Alex Kirilloff Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.7 K/9, the first-best in the league.

-- The White Sox have the 25th-ranked team ERA across all league pitching staffs (4.62).
+- The White Sox have a 4.64 team ERA that ranks 25th among all MLB pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (135 total, 1.4 per game).
+- The White Sox allow the third-most home runs in baseball (139 total, 1.4 per game).

-- In his last outing on Saturday against the Atlanta Braves, the righty tossed 5 1/3 innings, giving up four earned runs while surrendering six hits.
+- His last time out was on Sunday against the Atlanta Braves, when the right-hander threw five innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.